|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 |Pilot Major Kenneth D. McCullar, O-393172 (KIA, BR) Batesville, MS

-On October 21, 1942 took off from Mareeba Airfield at 13:00 and arrived at 7-Mile Drome at 18:30 then departed for a bombing mission against Rabaul armed with eight 500 lbs bombs and 1700 gallons of fuel.
+On October 21, 1942 took off from Mareeba Airfield at 1:00pm and arrived at 7 Mile Drome at 6:30pm then departed for on a night bombing mission against Rabaul armed with eight 500 pound bombs and 1,700 gallons of fuel.
 En route to the target via Hood Point to New Britain, encountered low cumulus and thunderstorms flying at 5,000'.
-Over the target at 03:00 on October 22, 1942 the weather was clear and this B-17 made two bombing runs from 5,000', claiming a close hit against a transport, damage unknown.
+Over the target at October 23, 1942 at 3:00am, the weather was clear and this B-17 made two bombing runs from 5,000', claiming a close hit against a transport, damage unknown.
 On the second run, encountered heavy anti-aircraft fire from the coast of poor accuracy guided by searchlights.
-Departed at an altitude of 9,000' and returned to base at
+Departed at an altitude of 9,000' and returned to base on October 23, 1942 at 7:00am.

-Later, transfered to the 43rd Bombardment Group, 64th Bombardment Squadron.
+On November 13, 1942 assigned to the 43rd Bombardment Group, 64th Bombardment Squadron.
+Assigned to pilot Major Kenneth D. McCullar.
 Nicknamed "Blues In The Nite".

 Steve Birdsall adds: